-5.45.3 For Artistic Swimming World Cup
+5.3 For Artistic Swimming World Cup

 Technical Routine Final, Free Routine Final and Acrobatic Routine Final (Time limits as listed in Part Seven, Article 14).
-The final order of sessions shall be determined by World Aquatics and the Organising Committee.)
-Technical Routines, Free Routines, Acrobatic Routines.
-(Time limits as listed in VII.14), direct finals.
+The final order of sessions shall be determined by World Aquatics and the Organising Committee.).

-For World Aquatics Junior Artistic Swimming Championships
+5.4 For World Aquatics Junior Artistic Swimming Championships